-SQLJ requires the run time environment of JDK 1.2 or later versions.
-Users cannot run SQLJ applets in browsers using JDK 1.0.x or JDK 1.1.x without a plug-in.
+SQLJ requires the run-time environment of JDK 1.5.
+Users cannot run SQLJ applets in browsers using earlier JDK versions, without a plug-in.
 One option is to use a Java plug-in offered by Sun Microsystems.
 For information, refer to the following: